Find below clear, honest and transparent advice on our pricing structure

 Why is it cheaper to have more lesions removed?

 Please be aware the quotes below do not contain the cost of laboratory examination which is often not necessary in Lipomas.

 The first lesion is commonly 2-3 times more expensive than any further lesion removed in the same session.
 This is due to the fact that we have to calculate significant change over and documentation time.
 We have to pay for theatre costs, staff, insurance and keep every record for 6-10 years.
 There are many more associated costs.

 The second, third and 4th lesion can be done straight afterwards and therefore the price is lower.
 An example is a Lipoma on the arm or leg.

-How we calculate the price fo your quote (example of 5 Lipomas)
+How we calculate the price fo your quote (example of 5 Lipomas on your arms)

-Typically a first Lipoma costs £250 Every further Lipoma on arms or legs is typically only £100.
-This is based of a simple arm or leg Lipoma (up to 4cm).
+Typically a first Lipoma on your arm costs £310.
+Take the consultation discount off, £250 remains.
+Every further Lipoma on arms is typically only £100.
+This is based of a simple arm Lipoma (up to 4cm).